 The following tracked changes with respect to page 75 lines 21 to 23 of draft “P802.15.8-D4.0.MEC.pdf” clause 6.10.3.4.5, are the proposed changes to resolve this comment:

-The estimated number of PDs sending Sync frames (ENPSS) gives a measure of how many other PDs are in the vicinity sending Sync frames.
-This is a simple count over the aLapiAssessmentPeriod, saturating at a maximum value of 31.
+The estimated number of PDs sending Sync frames (ENPSS) field gives a measure of how many other PDs are in the vicinity sending Sync frames.
+This is a simple count of Sync frames with unique source addresses over the aLapiAssessmentPeriod, saturating at a maximum value of 31, (i.e. over the assessment period, the MAC counts the first Sync frame received from each PD, but not any subsequent Sync frames from the same PD during the same period).

 <END>